deliveroo/mcp-snowflake-server/README.md

 ### Installing Locally

-1. Download the PEM certificate file following the [Netskope / SSL issues with python hitting APIs locally](https://deliveroo.atlassian.net/wiki/spaces/BI/pages/5260050516/Netskope+SSL+issues+with+python+hitting+APIs+locally) guide.
-This certificate will be referenced in the `NETSKOPE_CERTIFICATE_FILE` environment variable.
+1. The Netskope certificate file is already included in the repository at `certs/nscacert.pem`.
+If you need to update it, follow the [Netskope / SSL issues with python hitting APIs locally](https://deliveroo.atlassian.net/wiki/spaces/BI/pages/5260050516/Netskope+SSL+issues+with+python+hitting+APIs+locally) guide.

 2. Install `uv`: